 Proposals to intensify existing business uses or for new business development at Redmoor and Bleak Hall will be supported.
-Proposals for a change of use of business premises or land will be resisted unless they are ancillary to the primary business use.
+Proposals for a change of use of business premises or land will not be supported unless they are both ancillary to the primary business use of the grid square concerned and where they would not create an amenity issue between its primary business use and the proposed new use.

-3.54 This policy encourages further economic development at the two existing industrial areas of Redmoor and Bleak Hall to create additional jobs for the city and local people in Woughton.
-It is in line with Policy CS3 of the Core Strategy, which identifies the areas as important employment locations, and with Policies CS15 and CS16, which promote economic development, especially for small businesses.

-3.55 Although they are already successful and busy employment areas, there will be opportunities for infill units or for redevelopment of larger, older units to deliver new jobs.
+- 3.54 This policy encourages further economic development at the two existing industrial areas of Redmoor and Bleak Hall to create additional jobs for the city and local people in Woughton.
+It is in line with Policy CS3 of the Core Strategy, which identifies the areas as important employment locations, and with Policies CS15 and CS16, which promote economic development, especially for small businesses. - 3.55 Although they are already successful and busy employment areas, there will be opportunities for infill units or for redevelopment of larger, older units to deliver new jobs.
 There is also some remaining vacant land that could be used to encourage local start-ups for example.
 The areas are not suited to residential development and any proposals for such (via a planning application or prior notice approval) will be resisted in principle, on the grounds that there will be a significant conflict between the amenities of existing employment uses and a proposed residential use.